loopholelabs/cloudflare/README.md

 # cloudflare
-A helper Cloudflare Client designed for use within Loophole Labs projects
+A helper Cloudflare client designed for use within Loophole Labs projects